-Here’s an example of the information you could leave about each student.
-Your sub would appreciate knowing a snapshot about each student’s academics and behavior.
+Your sub will appreciate knowing a snapshot of each student’s academics and behavior.
 Tips for success are also a great bonus!
 (These forms are included in my Complete Short & Long Term Sub Binder Bundle).

 For special education, it’s also important to note any accommodations your students will need.
 You can grab these FREE student accommodation forms.
 These free and EDITABLE student accommodation forms are perfect for special education and general education teachers.
 Great for your own records or for those who may be helping in your classroom to know how to best help your students.

-Keep in mind that if you coteach with another content area or classroom teacher, they may have a lot of plans already made, or you can work together to make sure things run smoothly.
+Keep in mind that if you co-teach with another content area or classroom teacher, they may have a lot of plans already made.
+Work together with them to make sure things run smoothly.

 Your students in special education have different needs and are at varying levels.
 Having a clear layout of who needs to be taught what is extremely important.
 Consider having folders for each student in your classroom with anchor activities to support their learning.
 Teach your students ahead of time that these are their go-to activities when you’re absent or if they finish their other work early.